 Service Manager 2012 introduces a new type of work item called the release record, which can be used to coordinate the release management process of rolling out a line-of-business (LOB) application or applying changes during a maintenance window.
 Service Manager now also allows the creation of parent-child relationships for incident, change, and release management work items.
 With the new parent-child capability, incidents can be linked to an existing parent incident.
 This means that when the parent incident is resolved, all the child items will also be (optionally) resolved.
 This is useful when your email server goes down and you have 500 tickets related to no email service.
 Now, when you fix the email server and resolve the associated parent incident, all those user tickets get resolved automatically.

 Each component of System Center 2012 has different upgrade processes.
 Some can be migrated, and some have to be reinstalled while pointing to an existing database.
 Service Manager is one of the best in this regard, allowing an in-place upgrade from Service Manager 2010, making the adoption of Service Manager 2012 fairly painless.

 Note that Service Manager 2012 SP1, like the rest of System Center 2012 SP1, now supports Windows Server 2012 and SQL Server 2012, making it possible to deploy on the latest OS and SQL Server versions.
 Note that Service Manager doesn’t support an installation on Server Core, as confirmed at TechNet.

 For most organizations, the new Service Catalog feature available in the web portal, coupled with the tight integration with Orchestrator, will be the must-have feature.
-However, many organizations haven’t yet taken advantage of many existing features or even tried Service Manager yet.
+However, some organizations haven’t yet taken advantage of many existing features or even tried Service Manager yet.
 Hopefully, this article will get you excited enough to start planning a Service Manager deployment in your organization.